-From my years in banking I’ve come to know a large number ibankers.
+From my years in banking I’ve come to know a large number investment bankers.
 Women and men from different countries of the world, emerging and developed alike.
 From children of European banking dynasties and Chinese real estate magnates to first-in-the-family-with-a-university-degree Americans, Indians and Norwegians with boundless ambition and energy.
 Thin, tall, fat, short, I saw them in all shades and colors.
 And despite their personal idiosyncrasies and individual backgrounds none could ever give you a straight answer if you asked them ‘what is a bonus’?

-How could some of the sharpest minds on earth stall when asked a straightforward four-word question?
-Let me emphasise, they included former debate club leaders, chess masters, straight A students (since birth), mental calculators, standardized test aces and even members of rhetorical societies.
+How could some of the sharpest minds on earth stall when asked a straightforward question?
+Let me add, they included former debate club leaders, chess masters, straight A students (since birth), mental calculators, standardized test aces and even members of rhetorical societies.
 It didn’t matter.
 The question would arrest them.

 Just a day?

 One thing was certain, on bonus day it didn’t matter where you came from or who you had slept with the night before.
 It didn’t matter if you had a receding hairline like Jude Law or a full set of hair like Brad Pitt.
 If you were the type of person who enjoyed flirty Persian dancing or sitting home to watch another Salman Khan Bollywood action film.
 Whether you pursed your lips with excitement when someone took a photo of you or hated being photographed so much that you daydreamed of breaking the photographers index finger in half.
 On bonus day everyone was one thing and one thing only.
 An individual facing the day or reckoning.
 The rest was irrelevant.